 What to bring

 Moving to a new country can be both exciting and daunting.
-The following information will help you pack the things you need to get settled at Curtin Sarawak.
+The following information will help you pack the things you need to get settled at Curtin Malaysia.
 Most importantly, before you leave, please make sure you have all necessary documents with you.

 You will need to bring the following documents: